geektoto/card-miniprogram/README.md

 The list of approved ciphers can be found as annotations in the `stubs` folder.
 The stub files are only an example.
 Strengthen or weaken the white-list according to the policy or compliance regime that you want to follow.
-Remember to adjust the warning messages in `src/main/resources/com/amazon/checkerframework/cryptopolicy/messages.properties` accordingly (not that messages in this f
+Remember to adjust the warning messages in `src/main/resources/com/amazon/checkerframework/cryptopolicy/messages.properties` accordingly (not that messages in this file have to be in a single line and line breaks have to be encoded as `\n`.

+Learn more on how to write stub